Bayer CEO eyes falling margins in drugs, plastics

 "There is so much demand in China, I couldn't imagine what would interrupt our sales growth there," he said.

-The executive played down concerns over discussions in the United States on the labeling of birth control pills, such as Bayer's popular Yaz and Yasmin.
+The executive played down concerns over discussions in the United States on the labelling of birth control pills, such as Bayer's popular Yaz and Yasmin.

 Last week, outside experts advising the Food and Drug Administration (FDA), in a 21-5 vote agreed the current, rather complex label does not adequately help women and doctors understand the risks and benefits of such pills.